jchultarsky101/pcli/README.md

     folders                       Lists all available folders
     help                          Print this message or the help of the given subcommand(s) invalidate                    Invalidates the current access token
-    match-folder                  Matches all models in a folder(s) to all other models match-model                   Matches all models to the specified one match-report                  Generates a match report for the specified models model                         Reads data for a specific model model-meta                    Reads the metadata (properties) for a specific model models                        Lists all available models
+    label-folder                  Labels models in a folder based on KNN algorithm and geometric match score as distance
-    properties                    Lists all available metadata propertie names and their IDs reprocess                     Reprocesses a specific model
+    match-folder                  Matches all models in a folder to other models match-model                   Matches all models to the specified one match-report                  Generates a match report for the specified models model                         Reads data for a specific model model-meta                    Reads the metadata (properties) for a specific model models                        Lists all available models in a folder properties                    Lists all available metadata propertie names and their IDs reprocess                     Reprocesses a specific model
     status                        Generates a tenant's environment status summary